ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven1.md

 ## Create first level FIQ Handler

 Each exception has a window of 0x80 bytes in the vector table area to use for its code.
-In this case we will simply branch to `fiqFirstLevelHandler`, which preserves all registers, before calling `fiqHandler()` (which we shall implement later).
-When `fiqHandler()` returns, we undo the register preservation, before returning to where the code was before the exception occurred, using the `ERET` instruction.
+In this case you will simply branch to `fiqFirstLevelHandler`, which preserves all registers, before calling `fiqHandler()` (which shall be implemented later).
+When `fiqHandler()` returns, undo the register preservation, before returning to where the code was before the exception occurred, using the `ERET` instruction.

 Add the following to your `vectors.s`:
 #### vectors.s